 Following approval and funding, projects are implemented by trustee agencies, private industry, communities, and non-profit organizations.
-Each year, the results of that year's restoration activities are synthesized, integrated, and distributed so that scientists and the public have an up-to-date view of the condition of the injured resources and services and know what has been learned during that year.
-The Trustee Council annually publishes a status report for the public describing the restoration program and the current condition of the resources and services injured by the spill.
-On the basis of the updated status, the cycle begins again.
+Each year, restoration activities are reported and made available on the Council and associated websites.
+The Trustee Council also periodically publishes a status report on the current condition of the resources and services injured by the spill.

-Within the adaptive management cycle, there are multiple opportunities for meaningful public participation at all levels - planning, project design, implementation and review - not just during the public comment period of officially distributed documents.
+Within the adaptive five-year management cycle, there are multiple opportunities for meaningful public participation at all levels - planning, project design, implementation, and review - not just during the public comment period of officially distributed documents.
 These opportunities - group meetings, Public Advisory Group meetings, and project planning groups - involve the public in an on-going fashion.
+The shift from an annual meeting to a five-year cycle and addition of biennial review of project status allows the Council to focus on overseeing a multi-year plan of approved projects and reduces the administrative burden and expenses for the Council.
+The Council will schedule a public meeting at any time the Council believes necessary or desirable to address changes to the restoration program or additional restoration needs.

-The public and the scientific community will be provided timely access to all levels of restoration information.
-In addition to the status report, more detailed information will be made available to scientists and the interested public in a timely manner and in an easily usable form.
+The public and the scientific community will be provided timely access to all levels of restoration information and multi-year work plans will continue to be posted on the website.
+In addition to the work plans and status reports, more detailed information is also made available to scientists and the interested public in a timely manner and in an easily usable form.
+The Council's Data Management Program is composed of tools covering the entire data lifecycle, from immediately after data collection, to long-term preservation, to discovery and reuse.
+Data from the Long-term Research and Monitoring Programs are available through the Alaska Ocean Observing System Gulf of Alaska Data Portal.